silver13/h8mini-dual/README.md

 *Calibration has to be done on a horizontal surface*

+The calibration does not get erased between firmware flashes unless "erase" is used in the relevant menu.

 #####Led error codes
 In some cases the leds are used to indicate error conditions, and as such they flash a number of times, then a brake occurs, then the pattern repeats.
 In all such cases the quadcopter will not respond to commands, a power cycle will be required.